AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

         title     = "Three Kingdoms"  # a string hydro.cfl = 0.8               # with prefix, hydro

-The following code shows how to use ParmParse to get/query the values.
+The following code shows how to use :cpp:`ParmParse` to get/query the values.

+.. highlight:: c++

 ::